ashleynolan/dg-blog/src/templates/pages/blog/20150901-workflow-survey-results.md

 	</div>
 </div>

-So, the majority of respondents – **56.86%** – aren’t using any tool to help with their JavaScript testing.
+So, the majority of respondents – **59.66%** – aren’t using any tool to help with their JavaScript testing.
 Given how long the subject of testing in JavaScript has been around, I find this a surprisingly large percentage – but it is often the area that gets most overlooked in a project.

-Of those testing their JS, the majority of respondents are using either Mocha – 16.64% – or Jasmine – 15.56%.
+Of those testing their JS, the majority of respondents are using either Jasmine – 16.37% – or Mocha – 15.04%.

+Looking at the answers entered when respondents choose the 'Other' option, it was a little disconcerting to see how many people had replied with linting tools such as JSLint and JSHint.
+Although good for applying consistent code formatting, these aren’t tools that test the functionality of JavaScript code.

 All in all, there’s obviously still a gap in developer knowledge when it comes to JS testing.